top of page

 In T1DM, autoreactive CD4+ and CD8+ T cells destroy beta cells, driven by autoantigens like GAD65 enzymes and insulin that are presented by MHC class II on the surface of antigen-presenting cells.

-Although the impact of species-specific divergencies in CFH is currently unknown, it could potentially produce inter-species divergencies in complement system regulation, immune response, and severity of insulitis.
+Although the impact of species-specific disparities in CFH is currently unknown, they have the potential to produce inter-species divergencies in complement system regulation, immune response, and severity of insulitis.

 In NOD mice, the binding pocket of the MHC class II allele H2-Ag7 protein, responsible for binding peptides and presenting them on the surface of antigen-presenting cells to T cells, is similar to the binding pocket of the analogous human HLA-DQ.
 Yet, NOD mice do not express the class II MHC molecule I-E, meaning that they rely solely on I-Ag7 which has a unique peptide binding groove.